hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 # use reset to go back to the global submap
 bind=,escape,submap,reset

-# will reset the submap, meaning end the current one and return to the global one
+# will reset the submap, which will return to the global submap
 submap=reset

 # keybinds further down will be global again...